 Classics: Herbie Hancock – Chameleon (Columbia)

 ‘Chameleon’ pretty much describes what Herbie Hancock‘s been about throughout his impressive career.
-The man has never ceased pushing the boundaries of Jazz.
-For this to happen, he experimented new technology, despite facing regular critics.
+As a matter of fact, the man has never ceased pushing the boundaries of Jazz.
+Meanwhile, for this to happen, he experimented new technology, despite facing regular critics.
 But he also melted it with Funk and/or Electronic vibes… Eventually flirting with House or Drum & Bass later on…

 Released back in 1973, ‘Chameleon’ stands as one of the 7 wonders in the history of Jazz/Funk.
 A masterpiece which Hancock co-wrote with Bennie Maupin (saxophone/clarinet), Harvey Mason (drums) and Paul Jackson (electric bass).
 Built around an instantly identifiable bassline and set to a funky beat… It features solos by Hancock and Maupin with percussion courtesy of Bill Summers.